 - You can have someone else donate blood in your name.

 - You can ask a blood bank to donate blood directly to your health provider.

 - Hospitals may even use donated blood in a procedure without asking you.

 Medicare Blood Deductible Under Part A and Part B

 The “vampire deductible” is separate from your regular Medicare Part A deductible, a flat amount charged upon admission to the hospital.
-Additionally, Medicare Part A and Part B each have separate blood deductibles.
-For example, if you use two pints for Part A treatment and two pints for Part B treatment, you’ll need to fully cover the costs of all four pints, even if it happens the same calendar year.
-Medicare Part B may also charge you a copayment for blood handling and processing.
+Medicare Part A covers blood you get while in the hospital,1 while Part B covers blood you get as an outpatient.
+But the deductible applies to Parts A and B combined.2 Medicare Part B may also charge you a copayment for blood handling and processing.

 When Will You Need a Blood Transfusion?